 Figure 17 shows partial column differences between smoothed PEARL-FTS and TANSO-FTS for altitudes between 5.3 and 9.7 km, with the range determined from TANSO-FTS as described in Sect.
 3.2.
 Error bars are calculated analogously to the case of PEARL-FTS and ACE-FTS described above.
-In the figure, the bulk of collocated measurements are clustered around PEARL-FTS partial column values in the range of $0.89-0.97 \times 10^{23}$ molecules cm-2 with a much smaller number of larger values.
-For measurements where PEARL-FTS reports a higher methane partial column, the difference between TANSO-FTS and PEARL-FTS increases; indeed, the linear regression has a slope of -0.497 ± 0.17 and an intercept of $4.67 \pm 0.16 \times 10^{22}$ molecules cm-2.
+In the figure, the bulk of collocated measurements are clustered around PEARL-FTS partial column values in the range of $0.89-0.97\times10^{23}$ molecules cm-2 with a much smaller number of larger values.
+For measurements where PEARL-FTS reports a higher methane partial column, the difference between TANSO-FTS and PEARL-FTS increases; indeed, the linear regression has a slope of -0.497 ± 0.17 and an intercept of $4.67\pm0.16\times10^{22}$ molecules cm-2.
 If TANSO-FTS and PEARL-FTS reported identical partial column retrievals, the slope of this regression would be 0.

 However, if TANSO-FTS retrievals had no dependency on methane at all, the slope would likely be close to -1.
 The observation that the regression slope lies between -1 and 0 shows that TANSO-FTS methane retrievals have some sensitivity to the actual methane column.
 This is consistent with the TANSO-FTS DOFS lying between 0 and 1.
 The median difference is 1.1×10^{19} molecules cm-2 with a MAD of 9.6×10^{20} molecules cm-2.
+A second regression line shows the same regression excluding any data points deviating from the PEARL-FTS median by more than 5 times its MAD (there are 27 points deviating more than 3 times the MAD, 4 points deviating more than 5 times, and 1 point deviating more than 10 times).
+This reduces the slope somewhat, but there is still considerable overlap between the confidence bands throughout the range of PEARL-FTS values (including suspected outliers).

 Figure 18 shows partial column differences between TANSO-FTS and ACE-FTS for altitudes between 5.2 and 9.5 km.
 The figure shows ACE-FTS measurements between 0.87×10^{23} and 0.99×10^{23} molecules cm-2, with TANSO-FTS differences similar to the upper left cluster shown in Fig. 17.
 Based on the small range of values, it is hard to draw firm conclusions about differences between TANSO-FTS and ACE-FTS.
-Here,
+Here, the linear regression has a slope of -0.224 ± 0.41 and an intercept of $2.17 \pm 0.39 \times 10^{22}$ molecules cm-2.
+The slope is about half as large as the regression slope for the other two comparisons.
+The median difference is 7.4×10^{20} molecules cm-2 with a MAD of 6.0×10^{20} molecules cm-2.